 Prior approval is required

-Based on the peer review medical literature the evidence limited and insufficient to determine the safety and efficacy of radiofrequency ablation of the peripheral nerves to treat pain associated with plantar fasciitis or for knee pain.
-Further randomized clinical trials (RCTs) are needed to determine the efficacy of this treatment to include studies with larger sample sizes and longer follow periods.
-The evidence is insufficient to determine the effects of this technology on net health outcomes and therefore is considered investigational.
+Based on review of the peer review medical literature the evidence is limited and insufficient to determine the efficacy of these ablative procedures of the peripheral nerves to treat various types of pain.
+Some studies may have shown promising results, however, numerous studies yielded concerns about procedural protocols, study quality, small study sizes and patient follow-up which limit the applicability of any specific study to clinical practice.
+Further prospective randomized clinical trials (RCTs) are needed to determine the efficacy of these ablative procedures to include studies with larger sample sizes, longer follow periods and double-blinding to establish the overall effectiveness of these procedures and to compare their outcomes against one another.
+The evidence is insufficient to determine the effects of this technology on net health outcomes.

 To report provider services, use appropriate CPT* codes, Alpha Numeric (HCPCS level 2) codes, Revenue codes and / or diagnosis codes.